 Institutional research, practitioner inquiry, and evaluation are central to all of the College's planning and implementation efforts.
 In support of these efforts and in alignment with the College's vision, The Center for Institutional Effectiveness at Mesa College has established our department vision: To Support the Leading College of Equity and Excellence...by inspiring a culture of equity-minded action research, reflection, and inquiry.
-We look forward to collaborating with Faculty, staff and administrators across campus to make data more accessible, meaningful, and equity-minded.
-Throughout the 2017/18 academic year, will be launching new tools and trainings as well as updating our website with self-service tools to inform practice, policy, and dialogue as the College continues towards equity and excellence.
+We look forward to collaborating with faculty, classified professionals and administrators across campus to make data more accessible, meaningful, and equity-minded.
+Throughout the 2018/19 academic year, we will continue to launch new tools and trainings as well as update our website with self-service tools to inform practice, policy, and dialogue as the College continues towards equity and excellence.

-Throughout the 2017/18 academic year, the Research and Planning efforts of the Center for Institutional Effectiveness will support the implementation and evaluation of a number of large-scale efforts such as Guided Pathways, the Integrated Student Success Plan, STEM Conexiones, Proyecto Exito, the Basic Skills Transformation Grant, the Strong Workforce program, Mesa Tutoring and Computing Center, and the Professional Learning efforts offered through the Learning Opportunities for Transformation (LOFT).
-Moreover, the office will support a number of operational processes including the development of the upcoming comprehensive program review, a broad evaluation of our Governance structure, the development of tools for Enrollment Management and schedule building, and the development of a new Institutional Learning Outcomes Assessment.
+Throughout the 2018/19 academic year, the Research and Planning efforts of the Office for Institutional Effectiveness will continue to support the implementation and evaluation of a number of large-scale efforts such as Guided Pathways, STEM Conexiones, Proyecto Exito, the Basic Skills Transformation Grant, the Strong Workforce program, Mesa Tutoring and Computing Center, and the Professional Learning efforts offered through the Learning Opportunities for Transformation (LOFT).
+Moreover, the office will support a number of operational processes including the development of the upcoming comprehensive program review, a broad evaluation of our Governance structure, the development of tools for Enrollment Management and schedule building, and the assessment of a new Institutional Learning Outcomes Assessment.

-In response to increased demand associated with additional grants and initiatives, the composition and size of our department has evolved.
-Bridget Herrin now serves as our Associate Dean of Research and Planning, Hai Hoang is our research analyst serving general campus requests and the Strong Workforce program, Alanna Milner has shifted to a research analyst position and serves the Basic Skills transformation grant and HSI Stem Conexiones grant, and Kyung Ae Jun is our research associate supporting Student Success and equity needs as well as general campus support.
-Yolanda Catano, our senior secretary, has moved over to the Title III HSI STEM Grant and was replaced by Mona King.
-We have also done a little remodeling, with more to come.
+In response to increased demand associated with additional grants and initiatives, the composition and size of our department continues to evolve.
+Bridget Herrin, EdD, serves as the Associate Dean of Research and Planning, Hai Hoang is the research analyst serving general campus requests and the Strong Workforce program, and Kyung Ae Jun is the research associate supporting Student Success and equity needs as well as general campus support.
+Mona King is the senior secretary, and Anda McComb serves as the administrative technician to the IE Office.